-Corporate Governance and Director Affairs Committee.
-The Corporate Governance and Director Affairs Committee consists of Mr. Stoelting (Chairperson), Mr. Doerr and Mr. Foate.
-Each of the members of the Corporate Governance and Director Affairs Committee is independent as defined by the NYSE listing standards.
-The principal functions of the Corporate Governance and Director Affairs Committee, which met five times in 2020, are to develop and recommend to our Board a set of corporate governance principles applicable to our Company, including matters of Board organization, membership, compensation, independence and function, and committee structure and membership; take a leadership role in shaping our corporate governance; identify directors qualified to serve on the committees established by our Board; and to recommend to our Board the members and the chairperson for each committee to be filled by our Board.
-This Committee also serves as the nominating committee of our Board and is responsible for identifying individuals qualified to become directors (consistent with the criteria approved by our Board) and to recommend candidates for all directorships to be filled by our Board or by our shareholders.
+Corporate Governance, Sustainability and Director Affairs Committee.
+The Corporate Governance, Sustainability and Director Affairs Committee consists of Mr. Stoelting (Chairperson), Mr. Doerr, Mr. Foate and Ms. Walker-Lee.
+Each of the members of the Corporate Governance, Sustainability and Director Affairs Committee is independent as defined by the NYSE listing standards.
+The principal functions of the Corporate Governance, Sustainability and Director Affairs Committee, which met four times in 2021, are to develop and recommend to our Board a set of corporate governance principles applicable to our Company, including matters of Board organization, membership, compensation, independence and function, and committee structure and membership; take a leadership role in shaping our corporate governance; oversee ESG matters applicable to the Company and periodically review the Company's policies, initiatives, strategies, disclosures and engagement with shareholders and other key stakeholders related to ESG matters; identify directors qualified to serve on the committees established by our Board; and recommend to our Board the members and the chairperson for each committee to be filled by our Board.
+This committee also serves as the nominating committee of our Board and is responsible for identifying individuals qualified to become directors (consistent with the criteria approved by our Board) and to recommend candidates for all directorships to be filled by our Board or by our shareholders.